telefonicaid/thinking-cities/docs/index.md

 It isolates data processing and application service layers from the device and network complexity, in terms of access, security and network protocols.

-## Benefits

-Benefits of solutions 'powered by the IoT Platform':
+These are the main benefits of solutions 'powered by the FIWARE IoT Stack':

 - Simple sensor data integration
 - Device-independent APIs for quick app development & lock-in prevention